Go Context Simplified

 The context package is particularly useful in the following scenarios:

-• Passing Request Scoped Values: When you need to pass values like authentication tokens or user IDs through function calls.
+cancela long running operation if the clientdisconnectsor if a parent operation iscancelled. - Passing Request Scoped Values: When you need to pass values like

-• Resource Cleanup: When you need to ensure that resources are cleaned up properly when an operation is cancelled.
+lifecycleof goroutines, ensuring they can be stopped when no longer needed. - Resource Cleanup: When you need to ensure that resources are cleaned up

-• Chained Operations: When you have multiple operations that depend on each other and need to be cancelled together.
+properlywhen an operation iscancelled. - Chained Operations: When you have multiple operations that

 Creating a Context